Mammogram Screening Specialists

-A mammogram is a specific form of x-ray used to produce images of the breasts.
-It is the best radiographic method available to detect tumors, especially since it is able to show tumors that are too small to be felt, and is thus indispensable for women over 40, in whom the chances of breast cancer are increased.
+A mammogram is a specific form of x-ray used at Women’s Specialists of Plano to produce images of the breasts.
+It is the best radiographic method available to detect tumors, especially since it is able to show tumors that are too small to be felt, and is thus indispensable for women over 40 years of age in the Plano, Frisco and Dallas, Texas area, in whom the chances of breast cancer are increased.
 Although mammography is not 100% accurate, a regular screening can provide early detection of cancer.
 Studies show that screenings reduce breast cancer deaths by more than a third.

 Though the anticipation of the process and the fear of discovering a tumor can lead to anxiety, a mammogram itself is not painful.
 Some women may experience slight discomfort due to pressure.
 In a screening mammogram, two x-rays are taken of each breast in order to visualize the internal structure.
 (More x-rays are needed for a diagnostic mammogram for women who have symptoms of cancer.)
 Breast cancer screening is considered most beneficial to women over forty; not only are they at high risk for cancer, but their breasts have more fatty tissue, which makes the images much clearer.

 - No dietary changes necessary, although women who are sensitive to caffeine should refrain from its consumption two weeks prior, as caffeine can make the breasts tender.

 - Certain phases of the menstrual cycle, like premenstrual and postovulatory, can also make the breasts tender, which should be avoided, if possible.

 - A few hours before the mammogram, refrain from applying cosmetics, oils, creams, and deodorant.

 - Provide the radiologist your previous mammograms for comparison.